 - 3 months

-- 5 months with student visa
+- 5 months with a student visa

 What should I expect from my High School Abroad in Korea?